 Boss bitch music is therapeutic af.
 Sometimes you gotta remind yourself you’re that bitch.

-Whether your a certified “boss bitch” or a “boss bitch in the making,” we can all agree that the music category is empowering, uplifting, and serves as a soundtrack to our ever-evolving selves.
-In 2019, we’ve seen women progress so much from being the fastest growing group of growing entrepreneurs to making history in pretty much every field you can imagine.
-In conclusion, boss bitches are winning, and there’s nothing that can stop it.
+Whether your a certified “boss bitch” or a “boss bitch in training,” we can all agree that “female rap” (or Boss bitch music as I’d like to call it is empowering, uplifting, and serves as a soundtrack to our ever-evolving selves.
+In the past few years, especially, we’ve seen women dominate the hip-hop community (and our timelines), spitting raw bars that their male counterparts are struggling to compete with.
+Not that there has to be competition between women and men rappers, but it’s refreshing af to see women running sh*t.
+In conclusion, boss bitches are winning and there’s nothing that can stop it.

 Just in case you doubted how much boss bitch music is essential to our everyday lives, my twitter fam chimed in on the topic.

 This the music I play when I’m sad … boss up real quick 😂 https://t.co/w1CZzkzgUV